Understanding Indigenous Matters

 The Province is working together with Canada and the Mi’kmaq of PEI on steps to further reconciliation.
-These steps are aimed at negotiating a modern treaty and developing non-treaty measures to protect Aboriginal rights, and promote greater self-determination and socio-economic advancement for the Mi’kmaq of PEI.
+These steps are aimed at negotiating an "Accord" to resolve Mi'kmaq of PEI asserted Aboriginal and treaty rights.
+The Accord will provide constitutional protections under Section 35 of the Constitution Act, 1982 similar to a modern treaty.
+The Province is also working with the Mi'kmaq of PEI to develop non-treaty measures to protect Aboriginal rights and promote greater self-determination and socio-economic advancement for the Mi'kmaq of PEI.

 Why is it important?

-The Province is required, under the Constitution Act, 1982, to respect Aboriginal and treaty rights and advance reconciliation.
-The Province represents all Islanders, and has an interest in improving socio-economic conditions Islanders, including for the Mi’kmaq of PEI.
-By participating in a trilateral process with Canada and the Mi’kmaq of PEI, the Province hopes to fulfill its legal obligations, while working to advance the interests of all Islanders, including the socio-economic condition of the Mi’kmaq of PEI.
+The Province is required, under the Constitution Act, 1982, to negotiate claims for Aboriginal and treaty rights in pursuit of reconciliation.
+This obligation is for a process of negotiation and does not require a particular outcome.
+The Province represents all Islanders, and has an interest in improving socio-economic conditions for Islanders, including for the Mi'kmaq of PEI.
+By participating in a trilateral process with Canada and the Mi'kmaq of PEI, the Province hopes to fulfill its legal obligations, while working to advance the interests of all Islanders.

 What are the costs?

-The costs of a future treaty settlement and non-treaty measures are not yet known.
+The costs of a future Accord and non-treaty measures are not yet known.
 These costs may be borne by the Province and Canada.

-There are four stages to the treaty process, as follows:
+There are four stages to the Accord negotiation process, as follows: